Missing People: Expansion (1993)

 By the time it became a registered charity in April 1993, NMPH needed new offices to provide a complete range of services for relatives, enabling the charity to both find and support.
 This expansion was greatly helped by founders of the Big Issue, who secured premises in Mortlake.
 Missing People is still based there today.
-ITN's Sir Trevor McDonald – later to become a Vice Patron, instigated invaluable publicity.
-Where funding allowed, new staff and volunteers joined and the information taken from each caller regarding a disappearance became more detailed and more accurate.
-A department offering Publicity was born.
-The success of the charity was cemented in its first year by an office visit from Diana, Princess of Wales in October.
+ITN's Sir Trevor McDonald became a Patron in 1993, after witnessing the way families struggled when their loved ones went missing.
+The success of the charity was cemented in its first year by an office visit from Diana, Princess of Wales.

 Getting the message home (1994)

-In February 1994 the resources of NMPH were stretched to the limit by the horrific discoveries at 25 Cromwell Street, Gloucester.
+In February 1994, the resources of NMPH were stretched to the limit following the arrest of Fred West and the discoveries at 25 Cromwell Street, Gloucester.
 Calls to the helpline from relatives of missing people trebled and extra volunteers had to be brought in to answer the phones.
 New callers reported relatives missing for the first time, even though some had vanished ten years ago or even more.
 Distressed families already in touch with the helpline called again, in case their missing relative might figure in the investigation.
 The police directed anxious families to NMPH for comfort and support.

 Gloucestershire Police called too, seeking help on identifying the bodies found at Cromwell Street and elsewhere.
-Their initial interest was in women reported missing from Worcestershire and Gloucestershire in the 1970s and 1980s.
+They requested information on women reported missing from Worcestershire and Gloucestershire in the 1970s and 1980s.
 Some 390 names were supplied including Alison Chambers and Carol Cooper who were later identified as victims.
-At the same time, details mentioned by Frederick West were passed to NMPH for checking against our database.
+At the same time, details mentioned by Fred West were passed to NMPH for checking against their database.
 One result of this was the identification of Juanita Mott another of the victims discovered at Cromwell Street.
 A positive side effect of the charities role in the investigation was the reunion of 110 non-victim families in less than two months.

 On 27 June 1994 the charity took over the Message Home Helpline from the Mothers' Union, allowing adult missing people to pass a message home.
-In response to NMPH's growing achievements the charity was honoured that The Duchess of Gloucester GCVO accepted the role of Patron.
-The Duchess continues to attend performances on our behalf and raise morale of staff and volunteers with regular visits.